Jean-Paul Rodrigue (2017), New York:

 activities locate (cluster) next to another, such as the

 use of common infrastructures and services.

-increasing density of features on the costs
+derived from the increasing density of features on the costs

 of accessing them.
-This could involve markets (e.g. consumption, labor) or
+This could involve markets (e.g. consumption,

 - Economies of scale.
 Cost reductions or productivity